 The Importance of Preventative Dental Care

-Preventative care is essential to avoid life-threatening illnesses and stay healthy.
-Your teeth are no exception to this rule, which is why it’s so important to schedule annual checkups with your dentist.
+Preventative dental care is essential to avoid life-threatening illnesses and stay healthy.
+Your teeth are no exception to this rule, which is why it’s so important to schedule regular checkups with your dentist.

 If you want your teeth to stay strong, healthy, and beautiful, read on!
 Below, we will go over how preventative dental care can keep you healthy and save you money.